AimeryCM/HackTX21/README.md

 # Core Technologies

 alrt was developed using Android Studio, and is powered by a machine learning model trained by [Edge Impulse](https://www.edgeimpulse.com).
-The C++ code to classify audio is based off of the sample code from the [C++ example](https://github.com/edgeimpulse/example-standalone-inferencing-linux).
+The C++ code to classify audio is based off of the sample code from the [C++ audio example](https://github.com/edgeimpulse/example-standalone-inferencing-linux).

 # Challenges we ran into